-What Causes PMDD?
+What Is PMDD?

 - Mood swings

-- Depressed mood or feelings of hopelessness
+- Depression or feelings of hopelessness

-- Decreased interest in usual activities
+- No interest in your usual activities

-- Difficulty concentrating
+- Trouble concentrating

-- Feeling out of control or overwhelmed
+- Feeling out of control

 - Sleep problems